Santa Maria, California: Government

+U.S. House Representative Salud Carbajal gives a speech outside of Santa Maria City Hall, calling for police reform in the wake of the murder of George Floyd.

 Santa Maria's government is split down the middle of the political spectrum, in contrast to Santa Barbara, which tends to be more liberal.
 Due in part to this political division, plus irrigation and water-supply issues, many attempts have been made to divide the county, the northern portion from Point Conception upwards to become Mission County.
 Thus far the movement has been unsuccessful.
-Santa Maria is a reliably Democratic stronghold, having voted for the Democratic candidate for the past six elections, as of 2020.
+Nationally, Santa Maria is a reliably Democratic stronghold, having voted for the Democratic candidate for the past six elections, as of 2020.

 Education

 School districts

 The Santa Maria Joint Union High School District (SMJUHSD) is the oldest high school district in the State of California and runs the three primary public high schools in the area: Santa Maria High School, Pioneer Valley High School, and Ernest Righetti High School.
 The Santa Maria-Bonita School District is home to 16,900 students in 17 elementary schools (K-6th grade) and four junior high schools (7th-8th grade).
 The schools in the Santa Maria-Bonita School District serve students who live within the city limits of Santa Maria, the county area of Tanglewood and the county area just outside Santa Maria heading toward Guadalupe.
-There are also four notable private schools in the valley: St. Joseph High School, St. Marys Catholic School, Valley Christian Academy, and Pacific Christian School (K-6th grade).
+There are also four notable private schools in the valley: St. Joseph High School, St. Mary's Catholic School, Valley Christian Academy, and Pacific Christian School (K-6th grade).

 The Orcutt Union School District serves students who live in the unincorporated community of Orcutt and serves students in grades K through 12.